 The future holds promise for the integration of these technologies to create more robust solutions.
 The potential for widespread data sharing and analysis can bring significant improvements to how food supply chains are managed.
 Consumer-focused applications are also evolving, offering features like tracking food purchases and suggesting recipes to utilize available ingredients, thus minimizing household waste.

-The synergy of food technologies and sustainable practices represents a growing area ripe for exploration and development.
+The synergy of food waste technologies and sustainable practices represents a growing area ripe for exploration and development.
 While technology is not the sole answer to the food waste dilemma, it is an indispensable part of a comprehensive strategy that includes policy reform, consumer education, and a shift in cultural practices surrounding food.

 Governmental Regulations & Laws